AMWA-TV/bcp-006-02/docs/NMOS With H.264.md

   - "HighIntra-422"
   - "HighIntra-444"
   - "CAVLCIntra-444"

+Informative note: The names of the profiles in string form have been derived from the names used at Annex A of the H.264 standard with whitespace omitted, the sampling mode always positioned at the end of the string, preceded by a '-' and the terms High and Baseline positioned at the beginning of the string.

+The [NMOS Parameter Registers] is the official reference for the profiles strings.
+In the case of discrepancies between this specification and the [NMOS Parameter Registers], the registers have precedence.

 - [Level](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#level)
   The Flow resource MUST indicate the H.264 level, which defines a set of limits on the values that may be taken by the syntax elements of an H.264 bitstream.
 It SHALL comply with the stream's active parameter sets.
 The permitted `level` values are strings, defined as per ITU-T Rec.
 H.264 Annex A